-Most calcifications are not a sign of DCIS.
+Most DCIS is detected in mammograms in women who have no breast lumps or other symptoms.
+Most calcifications — which appear as white specks on a mammogram — are not a sign of DCIS.
 In some cases, however, the appearance of certain calcifications on a mammogram increases the likelihood that DCIS is present.

 Regardless of how it is detected, “the majority of women diagnosed with DCIS will not develop invasive cancer,” says Ann Partridge, MD, MPH, a senior physician in the Susan F. Smith Center for Women’s Cancers at Dana-Farber.